 The point is, even with their amazing super-powers, superheroes wear masks to protect their weaknesses and vulnerabilities – namely, the people they love.

 Superheroes aren’t the only ones who wear masks.
 We all do.
 All of us wear some kind of mask hiding and protecting our weaknesses, fears, and vulnerabilities.
 Sometimes masks are pretending to be something we’re not.
 Sometimes our masks hide secrets we’re ashamed of.
 Sometimes masks present a better image than is actually true, like the fantastical/fictional lives portrayed by many of us on social media.

 We wear masks to hide our shame.
 Shame is a lie, whispered in our ears by our arch enemy…

 - I’m the only one.

 - You won’t like me.

 - No one cares.

-But, the Bible says, that when we hide in shame, that God comes looking for us.
+But, the Bible says, when we hide in shame, God comes looking for us.
 When Jesus came, he was searching for people hiding from God.
-The story is a bit complicated, but the Bible says that Jesus took our shame away from us when he died on the cross, and when he beat death by coming back to life.
+The story is a bit complicated, but the Bible says Jesus took our shame away from us when he died on the cross, and when he beat death by coming back to life.